Jagiellonian University: International partnerships

 The university's academic advancement in both Poland and abroad is illustrated by its widely recognized research achievements.
 The scientists and physicians from the Collegium Medicum carry out pioneer studies, e.g. in cardiac surgery, urology and neurology, often leading to the development of novel treatment methods.
-Their findings have been published in international journals such as European Journal of Cardio-Thoracic Medicine, New England Journal of Medicine, and The Lancet.
+Their findings have been published in international journals such as European Journal of Cardio-Thoracic Medicine, The New England Journal of Medicine, and The Lancet.
 UJ archaeologists lead explorations of ancient sites in various parts of the world, including Egypt, Cyprus, Central America, South Asia and Altay.
 The astronomers take part in major international projects, including H.E.S.S. and VIPERS.
 The work of UJ bio-technologists has been published in journals, such as Bioorganic & Medicinal Chemistry, Molecular Ecology Resources, and European Journal of Human Genetics.

 In the English-speaking world, the Jagiellonian University has international partnerships with the University of Cambridge, University of Melbourne, University of Chicago, University of California, Los Angeles, London School of Economics, University of Rochester, University of California, Irvine, Case Western Reserve University.
 In the French-speaking world, partner universities include the Sorbonne, University of Montpellier.
 UJ also maintains strong academic partnership with Heidelberg University, Germany's oldest university.
 The Jagiellonian University offers specializations in German law, in conjunction with Heidelberg University and Johannes Gutenberg University of Mainz.

 Other cooperation agreements exist with Charles University Prague, University of Vienna, University of Tokyo, Saint Petersburg State University, Technical University of Munich, and Free University of Berlin.